-Amazon has just announced it's holding a big event on 25 September at its headquarters in Seattle, where we're promised "new things from the Amazon Devices and Services team".
+Amazon big Alexa event is 25 September at its headquarters in Seattle, where we're promised "new things from the Amazon Devices and Services team".

 The company held a similar event last year where it unleashed heaps of new Echo speakers and other Alexa-powered devices.
 We're expecting a similar showing for 2019, but what will it bring?